 It also includes a very simple-to-use, step-by-step software package (for both Mac OS X and Windows) for performing the digitisation, which, as one reviewer commented, even your mother could use.
 You simply connect your PC and analogue output source to the dongle, run the software, click a few buttons and away you go.

-After stopping the recording, the software provides a simple, effective interface to trim any extraneous footage from the beginning and end of the recording, which saves post-production in video editing software if the footage has been shot such that it doesn’t need any other editing.
+After stopping the recording, the software provides a simple, effective interface to trim any extraneous footage from the beginning and end of the recording, which saves post-production in video editing software if the footage has been shot such that it does not need any other editing.

 After completing the capture, the software provides quick shortcuts to play the video, upload it to YouTube or load it into iTunes.

-As I type, I’m in the process of digitising my second tape.
-It’s such a simple and elegant package which gets the job done nicely.
+As I type, I am in the process of digitising my second tape.
+It is such a simple and elegant package which gets the job done nicely.
 Having reviewed the footage from my first tape, as well as another video I digitised earlier, I am happy with the result.

 I have many hours of digitising ahead of me, but once I have completed this long-overdue project, I will have peace of mind, knowing that my legacy video footage has been digitised, is more accessible for viewing, and most importantly, is backed up.

 That is quite a good return on my $200 investment.